tekebim/docker-python/README.md

 # Set the working directory.
 WORKDIR /app

+# Copy and load files from directory
+ADD . /app

 # Copy the file from your host to your current location.
 COPY requirements.txt .